DoktorMike/neuralnethack/README.md

-	neuralnethack - A small ANN package for ensembles of MLPs.
+# NeuralNetHack - A small ANN package for ensembles of MLPs.

-  Copyright (C) 2004 Michael Green
+Copyright (C) 2016 Michael Green

 neuralnethack is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

 Comments are welcome.

 - Michael Green <micke.green@gmail.com>

 [![Build Status](https://travis-ci.org/DoktorMike/neuralnethack.svg?branch=master)](https://travis-ci.org/DoktorMike/neuralnethack)